Careers Education, Information, Advice and Guidance (CEIAG)

 The Linton Village College CEIAG programme is designed to provide opportunities for all students from their arrival in Year 7, through to their GCSE results in Year 11.

-Year 8 students consolidate their understanding of the wider world of work and further study, with a view to their options choices for the Year 9 programme of study.
-Students will gain an understanding of wider business processes through the Enterprise Day and the introduction to the Cambridge Launchpad programme.
-Students are entitled to access to vocational education and apprenticeship providers to enable them to build their understanding of these options.
-Students will have an extended assembly from an apprenticeship provider with follow up information through tutor sessions, taking place in February 2023
+Year 8 students consolidate their understanding of the wider world of work and further study, with a view to their option choices for the Year 9 programme of study.
+Students will gain an understanding of key skills needed in the world of work through various opportunities.
+Students have access to vocational education and apprenticeship providers to enable them to build their understanding of these options.

-Year 9 is a key transition point for students at Linton Village College as they make their guided options choices, leading to their KS4 programmes of study.
-The CEIAG programme provides them with the opportunity to think about their future programmes of study at Post 16 and beyond.
-Students have guidance interviews before making their final choices along with support from external organisations, such as, Anglia Ruskin University and the Eyes on the Prize event.
-These activities will include opportunities for all students to have activities with T-Level and apprenticeship providers, with an opportunity to ask questions, taking place in February 2023.
+Year 9 is a key transition point for students at Linton Village College as they make their final options choices, leading to their KS4 programmes of study.
+The CEIAG programme provides them with the opportunity to think about their future programmes of study Post 16 and beyond by exploring further education, vocational, business and apprenticeship opportunities.
+All students have guidance interviews with their parents/ carers before making their final choices.

 Year 11 students will be in a position to make their final decisions regarding the Post 16 Applications.
-Careers advisors will provide targeted careers advice to students to help them cement their ideas and aspirations.
-Students will have guidance and support in the Post 16 application process, with all students having input from college providers and their T Level, vocational education and apprenticeship routes, taking place during October 2022.
-Our close links with Cambridge University outreach provides opportunities for students to have a deeper understanding of the requirements of Russell Group Universities.
+Career advisors will provide targeted advice to help students cement their ideas and aspirations by informing them of their opportunities.
+Students will have guidance and support throughout the Post 16 application process, with all students having input from college providers, some of whom offer T Level, vocational education and apprenticeship routes.

 ‘What type of Careers?’